 Another option is to go from inside.
 Depending on the size of your company and the industry you are in, the chances are that you have someone familiar with Agile.
 They can provide training for your managers, at least the initial one where they get familiarized with the basics.
 This is a great option because people from within will know your company’s structure, its inner workings, its problems and what Agile can do to help.

 The essential thing is to approach the training of your managers in a truly Agile fashion - insist on transparency, inspect how much value this training is providing to your managers and, if you think it’s warranted, adapt to the situation.
-Also, keep in mind that some of your managers do not exactly have to become Agile project management experts and that some familiarity will do.
+Also, keep in mind that some of your managers do not exactly have to become Agile program management experts and that some familiarity will do.

 Also, do not be taken aback if you discover some harmful patterns within your company as you start providing training.